-Our experienced team have been very busy preparing for the new arrivals and looking after our expectant ewes.
+Our experienced team has been very busy preparing for the new arrivals and looking after our expectant ewes.

 A few weeks before they give birth, the ewes are given extra food to help them produce lots of milk for when their lambs are born.
 The ewes will also be vaccinated 6 weeks before they are due to give birth.